designforsf/brigade-matchmaker/docs/brigadehub-setup.md

 # BrigadeHub Setup

 Step-by-step instructions to get BrigadeHub running with the c4sf admin and theme.
+This is targeting BrigadeHub v0.1.x.

 SEE: https://github.com/brigadehub/brigadehub